-Friday September 20th, 2019, is Jeans for Genes Day.
+Jeans for Genes Day is held this year from 14th – 20th September.
 But what is Jeans for Genes Day.
 But what is Jeans for Genes Day?
 Life-altering Genetic Disorders affect around half a million children in the UK.
 Jeans for Genes Day is fundraising day for children with genetic conditions in the UK.

 On Jeans for Genes day, participating schools and workplaces allow students and staff to wear jeans and casual wear to school and work instead of their usual uniforms and formal workwear.
 They participate in fundraising by raising money in return for wearing casual wear and by holding events to raise money.